KeveeW1/cybersafe/README.md

 When opening the app, the loading screen appears and a few seconds later, the user is lead to the home page or the main screen.
 From there, there are 3 buttons made so far that are filled with information from cybersecurity to understanding what passwords are strong!

-What tools were used: Xcode, Swift, Google for finding facts and troublehshooting, and Canva for design of thumbnail
+What tools were used: Xcode, Swift, Google for finding facts and troubleshooting, and Canva for the thumbnail design.

 Why was this app made?
 - I made this app to inform fellow students of mine or people of all ages on internet safety and basic information on what cybersecurity is.